Performance Showdown: Node.js vs. io.js v2.0.0Posted May 12, 2015 | 4 min. (661 words)

 We do error tracking

 We love perf improvements here at Raygun, so if you have any experience running io.js or Node in production feel free to post in the comments.
-We also have a kickass Node error tracking implementation – there’s a free 30-day trial available here.
+We also have a kickass Node error tracking implementation – there’s a free 14 day trial of Raygun available here.
 Keep improving that perf, and blasting those errors!